GLOBAL MARKETS-World stocks higher as China boost lingers for now

 Beijing at the weekend introduced a slew of measures to shore up the market, such as halving stock trading stamp duty, loosening margin loan rules and putting the brakes on new listings.

-This has offered some respite to equity markets, rattled this month by fresh strain in China's property market as well as renewed selling in the U.S. Treasury market.
+This has offered some respite to equity markets, rattled this month by fresh strain in China's property market and renewed selling in the U.S. Treasury market.

 Latest news however suggested China would remain a source ofglobal marketvolatility.